cleavr/cleaverdocs/content/guides/woocommerce.md

     set $skip_cache 1;
   }

-  # If we skip the cache it's likely customised for one user.
+  # If we skip the cache it's likely customized for one user.
 Set the caching headers to match.
   if ($skip_cache = 1) {
     set $cacheControl "private, max-age=0, s-maxage=0, no-cache, no-store";
   }